The Small Environment Grant Summer Round is now open, and closes 5pm Monday 11 February 2019 - APPLY HERE

 Download the Environment Grant Guidelines (PDF 1.2MB) here.
 Alternatively you can find details below.

-Grant funding will be allocated in December for projects to be undertaken in the following calendar year, between 1 January and 31 December.
+Annual round grant funding will be allocated in December 2018 for projects to be undertaken in the following calendar year, between 1 January and 31 December 2019.
 Small grant funding will need to be expended within 6 months of the grant being approved.

 The Environment Grants objectives are to: